mzattera/predictive-powers/README.md

      Provided only over OpenAI endpoint for now.

   * `ImageGenerationService` to create images.

      Provided over both OpenAI (DALL-E 2) and Hugging Face (OpenJourney) endpoints.

+  * `SearchService` Can search the Internet for data.

 The below example shows how to get the `CompletionService` to complete a sentence.
 Notice how the service abstraction allows you to use two different service providers, only by changing a single line of code.